Coutinho joins Barcelona in $170 million transfer

 - Klopp: "He's a fantastic player"

-(CNN)His nickname is "O Mágico" and Barcelona will be hoping that Brazilian international Philippe Coutinho will continue to weave his special brand of magic after moving to the Spanish club from Barcelona from Liverpool.
+(CNN)His nickname is "O Mágico" and Barcelona will be hoping that Brazilian international Philippe Coutinho will continue to weave his special brand of magic after moving to the Spanish club from Liverpool.

 "FC Barcelona and Liverpool FC have reached an agreement for the transfer of Philippe Coutinho,' said the Spanish club in a statement.